fastruby/blog/_posts/2020-05-12-how-to-migrate-from-capybara-webkit-to-webdrivers.md

 To sum up we got rid of an outdated dependency (`capybara-webkit`) which depended on QT and replaced it with `webdrivers` which depends on modern web browsers (e.g. Firefox).
 And we highly recommend you do it in your legacy Rails applications!

+It makes it easier for new developers to join the project, installing QT is quite complicated on some OSs (https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) and Firefox (or Chrome) are usually already installed in any web developer's environment.

-It makes it easier for new developers to join the project now that it has less extra requirements.
-It will also help when updating the Rails version, since newer Rails versions adds `webdrivers` gem when creating new apps by default.
+It also makes it easier to maintain our Rails application and it gets us closer to "the Rails way".
+It will help us when upgrading Rails because more recent versions of Rails uses the `webdrivers` gem by default.

 Another advantage of replacing QtWebKit with a major browser like Chrome and Firefox is that it helped us to find a bug in our current test suite.
 We had not been properly testing the interactions of the user in those tests related to Chosen, but now we fixed that.